robotpilot/turtlebot3_wiki/docs/source/friends.rst

 Friends
 =======

-In the video, see how the TurtleBot3 can be assembled and reassembled, using some small parts.
-The waffle plate, a biggest part in the TurtleBot3 components that can make various size and shape of robot, is consisted of several size of holes, and needs few kind of volts and nuts to assembly.
+In the video, watch how TurtleBot3 can be assembled and reassembled with a few additional parts.
+The waffle plate, a biggest part in the TurtleBot3 components that can make various size and shape of robot, is consisted of several size of holes, and needs a few kind of volts and nuts to assembly.

 .. raw:: html